webrecorder/pywb/README.rst

 * Standalone, modular `client-side rewriting system (wombat.js) <https://github.com/webrecorder/wombat>`_ to handle most modern web sites.

-* Improved 'calendar' query UI, grouping results by year and month, and updated replay banner.
+* Improved 'calendar' query UI with incremental loading, grouping results by year and month, and updated replay banner.

+* New in 2.4: Extensible UI customizations system for modifying all aspects of the UI.

-* New with 2.4: An extensinble access control system.
+* New in 2.4: Robust access control system for blocking or excluding URLs, by prefix or by exact match.

 Please see the `full documentation <https://pywb.readthedocs.org>`_ for more detailed info on all these features.